nathanaelbosch/ProbNumDiffEq.jl/README.md

 <!-- [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac) -->

+ProbNumODE.jl is a library for probabilistic numerical methods for solving ordinary differential equations.
+It provides drop-in replacements for classic ODE solvers from [DifferentialEquations.jl](https://docs.sciml.ai/stable/).

 ## Installation
 The package can be installed directly from github:
 ```julia